Fl0ux/CKEditorSonataMediaBundleFork/docs/install.md

 If not already done, install and configure [SonataMediaBundle](http://sonata-project.org/bundles/media/master/doc/index.html).

-Then, use [Composer](https://getcomposer.org/) to install CoopTilleulsCKEditorSonataMediaBundle and FOSCKEditorBundle:
+Then, use [Composer](https://getcomposer.org/) to install TWorksCKEditorSonataMediaBundlefork and FOSCKEditorBundle:

     composer require tilleuls/ckeditor-sonata-media-bundle friendsofsymfony/ckeditor-bundle